mesosphere/marathon-lb/README.md

 Syntax: `docker run mesosphere/marathon-lb sse [other args]`

-#### `event` mode
-**NOTE**: `event` mode is deprecated and will be removed from marathon-lb in future releases.

-In event mode, the script registers a HTTP callback in marathon to get notified when state changes.

-Syntax: `docker run mesosphere/marathon-lb event callback-addr:port [other args]`

 #### `poll` mode
 If you can't use the HTTP callbacks, the script can poll the APIs to get the schedulers state periodically.